KnollFrank/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Model Training

 The model was trained using an AdamOptimizer, a batch size of 128, number of epochs of 100, a learning rate of 0.001 and a `keep_prob` of 0.5 for each of the two `tf.nn.dropout` layers of the model.
-While training, the exact model is saved which best performs on the validation dataset (see `train()` function).
+While training, the exact model is saved which best performs on the validation dataset (see `train()` function in the notebook).

 ### Solution Approach